dhicks6/Scheduler/README.md

-## Basic scheduler application that displays on my background.
+## Basic scheduler application that displays a calendar of upcomming events.

 ### My motivation for this project is to get better at programming and to have a customizable schedule that better fits my needs.
 ###